From Ockham to Modern Autonomy

 But Rousseau turns the argument in a different direction.

-Instead of viewing society as the solution to chaos, Rousseau claims that society corrupts humanity.
+Instead of viewing society as the solution to chaos, Rousseau claims that society itself corrupts humanity.
 The natural human being, in his view, is free and morally innocent.
-Civilization distorts this freedom through artificial constraints.
+Civilization introduces inequality, competition, and artificial constraints that distort our natural condition.

 The result is a new ideal: authentic autonomy.